airbus/scikit-decide/docs/contribute.md

 - Do the necessary checks (see [below](#prior-checks)).
 - Reorganize your commits (see [below](#reorganizing-commits)).
 - Submit your pull request (see [github documentation](https://help.github.com/articles/creating-a-pull-request-from-a-fork/)).
-- See if all CI checks passed on your PR
+- See if all CI checks passed on your PR.
-- Wait for a review
+- Wait for a review.
-- Take the comments and required changes into account
+- Take the comments and required changes into account.

 Note that a PR needs at least one review by a core developer to be merged.